 4 Ways businesses can ensure data privacy

-The four effective strategies that businesses can employ to bolster their data privacy measures are:
+How to ensure data privacy?
+Well, here are four effective strategies that businesses can employ to bolster their data privacy measures are:

 - Regular checks